brooklynrail/brooklynrail-platform/content/events/2023/05/pacita-abad-colors-of-my-dream.md

   with Lehua M. Taitano
 summary: Artists Pio Abad, Camille Hoffman, and Emmy Catedral join Rail contributor Jessamine Batario for a conversation.
-We conclude with a poetry reading by Lehua M. Taitano
+We conclude with a poetry reading by Lehua M. Taitano.
 people:
   - person: pio-abad
   - person: camille-hoffman